Clients undergoing Thai yoga massage experience a deep sense of stretching and relaxation.

 More info on Thai Yoga Massage

-Thai massage is a holistic style of bodywork based on an ancient therapeutic practice created in Thailand over 2,500 years ago.
+Thai massage is a holistic style of bodywork based on an ancient Thai therapeutic practice that has been developed over 2,500 years.
 It involves applying pressure and stretches along the body’s energy lines, also known as “sen lines,” along with assisted yoga postures and deep breathing techniques.
-The massage therapist manipulates the client’s body with their hands, elbows, knees, and feet to facilitate the passage of energy, fostering relaxation, flexibility, and overall well-being.
-The massage is usually given on a mat or firm mattress on the floor, with the client remaining fully clothed throughout.
+The massage therapist manipulates the client’s body with their hands, elbows, knees, and feet to facilitate the passage of energy, fostering relaxation, flexibility, and overall wellbeing.
+The massage is typically performed on a mat or a firm mattress on the floor, with the client remaining fully clothed throughout.

 Thai yoga massage is a traditional healing procedure with numerous mental and physical benefits.
 This type of massage is usually performed on a floor mat with the client wearing loose-fitting clothing.
-The Thai massage therapist employs various techniques, such as stretching, compression, and acupressure, to release tension and relax the muscles.
-Thai yoga massage can also help with flexibility, energy levels, and stress reduction.
+The Thai massage therapist uses techniques such as stretching, compression, and acupressure to release tension and relax muscles.
+Thai yoga massage can also help improve flexibility, energy levels, and reduce stress.

 Thai Yoga massage is an ancient custom with numerous mental and physical benefits.
 However, some people must avoid this type of massage.
 Thai Yoga massage should be avoided if you have any of the following conditions: